In this article, we’ll look at how your morning cup comes together from bean to steaming hot vessel thanks to its amazing procedure!

 Processing Coffee Using Wet Method

+This method is called wet because we use water throughout the process.
 Compared to the dry method, this one is pretty new.

 They are hand-picked, and these beans usually produce a lower quality coffee.

 The Tasting Process